luiscoco/NodeJS_Sample0/README.md

 node sample0.js
 ```
 ## Github actions for this application
-This is the build.yml file for continuous integration in Github actions:
+This is the build.yml file for continuous integration in Github actions.

+In this application, we didn't include any package.json file:

 ```yml
 name: Node.js Build